snowplow/documentation/docs/collecting-data/collecting-from-own-applications/python-tracker/emitters/index.md

 ```

 ## Configuring how events are buffered
 As events are collected, the are stored in a buffer until there are enough to send.
-By default, tracked events are stored in the `InMemoryEventStore` introduced in v0.13.0.
+By default, tracked events are stored in the `InMemoryEventStore`.
 This is an implemenation of the `EventStore` protocol and stores payloads in a `List` object and is cleared once the buffer capacity is reached.

 The default buffer capacity is 10,000 events.
 This is the number of events that can be stored.
 When the buffer is full, new tracked payloads are dropped, so choosing the right capacity is important.
 You can set the buffer capacity through the `EmitterConfiguration` object, for example: